-Although people in the United States are entitled to privacy and freedom from government intrusion, there is a limit to that privacy.
-State or federal police officers are allowed, where justified, to search your premises, car, or other property in order to look for and seize illegal items, stolen goods or evidence of a crime.
-What rules must the police follow when engaging in searches and seizures?
-What can they do in upholding the laws, and what can't they do?
+Although people in the United States are entitled to freedom from government intrusion, there is a limit to that privacy.
+Police officers are allowed, where justified, to search your home, car or other property in order to look for and seize evidence of a crime.
+What rules must the police follow when engaging in searches?
+What are they allowed to do, and what can't they do?

 What the Police MAY Do:

 Under the Fourth Amendment to the U.S. Constitution, police may engage in "reasonable" searches.
 For a search to be "reasonable," law enforcement generally must have adequate reason to believe that evidence of a crime will be found there.
 This is referred to as probable cause.
 In many situations, the police must first make this showing to a judge, who will then issue a search warrant.

 Once a search warrant is obtained, police may enter the identified location and search for the items listed in the warrant.
 Police may sometimes expand the search beyond the warrant's specifications, such as when they spot obvious evidence of a crime in "plain view."